If you experiencesudden hearing loss or Meniere’s disease your ENT doctor may want to treat the problem with a locally-applied steroid.

-– Or that is what he typically tells you.
+– Or that is what he tells you.

-In reality, the forms of drug commonly used for intratympanic injection are:-
+In reality, the actual forms of drug commonly used for intratympanic injections are:-

-In some cases, the drugs have hydrophilic (water-loving), “polar” groups bonded to them, such as the phosphate or succinate groups.
+In some cases, these alternate forms of the drug have hydrophilic (water-loving), “polar” groups bonded to them, such as the phosphate or succinate groups.
 This makes the molecule more water-soluble, so the injection can include drug at a higher concentration.
 In other cases, the drug is modified to add lipophilic groups, such as the acetonide bonded to triamcinolone, which can make it more effective by allowing it to pass though biological membranes more easily.

 Figure 1: "Egg Plot" showing the physical properties (WLOGP and TPSA) for different steroids applied to the ear.
 These properties govern how easily drugs ass through biological membranes and profoundly affect how the substances enter and distribute in the ear.
 Dexamethasone-phosphate is a different molecule and has completely different properties to dexamethasone.
 Calling dexamethasone-phosphate "dexamethasone" is grossly inaccurate.

-The situation is made worse by the poor labeling of the drug vials.
+The situation is sometimes made worse by poor labeling of the drug vials.
 On some, the word "Dexamethasone" is given in large, bold font while the "phosphate" is given in smaller font.
 Many physicians think they are administering dexamethasone when in reality they are not.
-Some have been vehement they are giving dexamethasone, only to accept defeat when thy have called their nurses or checked with their pharmacy to check the product label carefully.
+During presentations I have given on this topic some have been extremely vehement that they are delivering dexamethasone, only to accept defeat when thy have called their nurses or checked with their pharmacy to check the product label carefully.

 All of these drugs are in formulations intended for intravenous use.
 When given intravenously, the exact form the drug has much less significance as they are metabolized to the base form by the liver.
 But in the ear, it's a totally different story.
 The specific form affects the rate of elimination from the middle ear, the rate of entry into perilymph through the round window membrane, and the rate of drug loss from perilymph to blood.
 Each of these properties profoundly affect the amount and distribution of drug in the ear, causing different effects In the ear it is critical to know which form of drug is actually given.